| What are the basic

 and other costs associated with

-2. Defendant: A defendant is
+starting a lawsuit.2.
+Defendant: A defendant is

 the person or business being sued.